 I had a month’s visa for Afghanistan: not long when you think of the distances involved.
 My first idea was to take some pens and exercise books to the pioneering school for nomadic Kyrgyz children built by Greg Mortenson’s Central Asia Institute.
 It took a week to get there, but the students’ reaction was heartwarming and humbling.
 As far as I could tell they had no stationery whatsoever.

 Then it was off to my second objective, the source of the Oxus.
 The location of this was hotly debated among Victorian geographers, till George Curzon explored the area in 1894 and found it to be a glacier tumbling into the remote Wakhjir Valley, near the point where modern Afghanistan, Pakistan and China meet.
-His celebrated ice cave can still be seen in the glacier’s snout, though thanks to global warming it’s migrated a quarter of a mile up the valley and is now rather higher than Curzon’s estimate of 14,700 feet.
+His celebrated ice cave can still be seen in the glacier’s snout, though thanks to climate change it has migrated a quarter of a mile up the valley and is now rather higher than Curzon’s estimate of 14,700 feet.

 After a three-day ride I found the river emerging dramatically from an ice chasm not far from the cave.
 Grey with silt and bloated with the morning’s meltwater, it thundered against the ice walls as I crawled up to photograph the exact spot where the water first sees daylight.
 A bit reckless, on reflection.
 Suddenly there was a bang like a gunshot, and a giant ice block collapsed and disintegrated on the opposite side.
 I watched in horror, snapped the vital picture and fled.